 yoursite.com/2/8/cool-blog-post (with the day/month in the URL) or just

 To set these up, go to Settings → Permalinks in your dashboard.

 For most WordPress sites, we recommend using the Post name option, which creates a clean, simple structure.

 We recommend avoiding having dates in URLs unless you’re creating a news site that only publishes time-sensitive news.

 Make Sure Your Site Is Publicly Accessible

-If you want other people to be able to find your site in search engines like Google, it’s important to make sure that your site is publicly accessible.
+If you want other people to be able to find your site in search engines such as Google, it’s important to make sure your site is publicly accessible.

 It should be by default, but this is such an important setting that it’s always worth double-checking!

-To do this, go to Settings → Reading and make sure that the “Discourage search engines…” box is not checked.
+To do this, go to Settings → Reading and make sure the ‘Discourage search engines…’ box is not checked.

 Choose Your Website Timezone